EENCloud/EEN-CLI-Public/README.md

 - `--esn [esn]`
   ESN of the camera.
-- `--start-time [start time]`
-  Video start time.
-- `--end-time [end time]`
+- `-e, --end-time [end time]`
   Video end time.
-- `--format [format]`
+- `-f, --format [format]`
   Video format.
+- `-s, --start-time [start time]`
+  Video start time.
-- `--target-directory [target-directory]`
+- `-t, --target-directory [target-directory]`
-  Specify the name of the directory where the output will be saved.
+  Specify the directory where the video will be saved.

 #### Optional options:

-- `--timezone [timezone]`
+- `-d, --debug`
-  Timezone.
+  Enable detailed debug output for troubleshooting.
-- `--overwrite`
+- `-o, --overwrite`
-  Overwrite already downloaded video.
+  Overwrite the existing video file.
-- `--verbose`
+- `-T, --timezone [timezone]`
-  Enable verbose output.
+  Timezone to use for the video download.

 #### Notes:

-- For video download, support both mp4 and FLV format.
+- Video downloads support both mp4 and FLV formats.
 - The timezone option is only supported for mp4 format.
-- Video download is done by batches of 5 videos at a time.
+- Video downloading is done in batches of 5 videos at a time.
+- start-time and end-time time format should be YYYYMMDDHHMMSS.sss (Compact ISO 8601 date time with millisecond precision)

 #### Actions: